Tom Thumb opened at The Union in Uptown in 2019. It offers a boozy shopping experience with beer and wine. (Courtesy of The Union)

 There’s always fun new things to check out for each season and impulse buys at check out that actually turn out being worth it.
 Trader Joe’s even has a podcast, Inside Trader Joe’s, where they talk about their different and new products.
 For some people, this grocery store is a lifestyle.
 Shoppers can be seen every weekend checking out the newest succulents, flowers and more in anticipation of the next week.

-Unfortunately the Preston Hollow Central Market is currently closed for repairs after the tornado, but there are still two open locations in Dallas.
-You can go in and purchase everything from chef-prepared meals to fresh baked goods, seafood and meats.
-Central Market is also now selling a lot of plant-based options such as oat milk, cold-pressed juices and meat alternatives.
+You can go in and purchase everything from chef-prepared meals to fresh baked goods, seafood, and meats.
+Central Market is also now selling a lot of plant-based options such as oat milk, cold-pressed juices, and meat alternatives.

 Sprouts stands out as a number of people’s go-to for fresh produce.
 Here, there are tons of natural, organic and gluten-free options.
-There are three Sprouts in Dallas, with the most central being in the Henderson neighborhood.
+There are several Sprouts in Dallas now, with the most central being in the Henderson neighborhood.

 At Sprouts, they make it easy to shop for Keto, gluten-free and Whole30 diets.
 With options like bone broth, nut milks and even Keto pancake mixes, there’s certainly a unique selection at these Dallas grocery stores.